cityofaustin/vision-zero/atd-etl/data_model/README.md

 $ docker compose run cris_import
 ```

 5. Run the main script.
-This will unzip the extract, load the CSV crash records into teh database, and process CR3s (but upload them nowhere)
+This will unzip the extract, load the CSV crash records into the database, and process CR3s (but upload them nowhere)

 ```shell
 # from the cris_import container's shell